 Discovery is possible only after legal proceedings have commenced.
 Under the provisions of Order XI Rules 1 and 2 of the Code of Civil Procedure 1908, discovery can be by interrogatories, delivered with the leave of the court, for the examination of the opposite parties.
 Interrogatories can be allowed provided that they are relevant.

 iv Trial decision-maker

 The trial decision-maker varies depending on the forum where the proceedings are pending.
 In the district courts, the evidence led by the parties is recorded by the presiding judge.
-In the High Court, however, the evidence is recorded either before a joint registrar (who is basically a junior or subordinate judge), or the parties may opt to request the court to appoint court commissioners to record evidence to expedite the process.
-In the latter, the High Court appoints judicial officers (local commissioners), typically retired judges, to record depositions of the witnesses of the parties.
+In the high court, however, the evidence is either recorded before a joint registrar (who is basically a junior or subordinate judge) or the parties may opt to request the court to appoint court commissioners to record evidence to expedite the process.
+In the latter, the high court appoints judicial officers (local commissioners), typically retired judges, to record depositions of the witnesses of the parties.
 The local commissioner can then fix consecutive dates for the cross-examination of witnesses and this ensures that foreign witnesses do not have to repeatedly travel to India for depositions, and evidence can be recorded in a short span of time.
-Court commissioners are 'an extended arm and agent of the Court' and 'effectively the eyes and ears of the Court'.127
+As noted above, court commissioners are 'an extended arm and agent of the Court' and 'effectively the eyes and ears of the Court'.97

 v Structure of the trial